paytonison/tater-tot/README.md

 ## Agent-Assisted One-Shot Development

-Tater Tot is also an experiment in agent-assisted programming.
+Tater Tot began as a human-originated project idea: a small, from-scratch language-model implementation intended to make transformer internals concrete, inspectable, and experimentally comparable to a conventional Python baseline.

 The initial version of the project was generated in a single Codex pass from high-level project instructions, and the later transformer upgrade was likewise produced as a one-shot architectural expansion.

 The goal is not to present the code as hand-authored line by line.
-Instead, this repository documents a workflow: human specification, agentic implementation, human review, debugging, training, evaluation, and iterative refinement.
+Instead, this repository documents a workflow: human concept formation, specification, agentic implementation, human review, debugging, training, evaluation, and iterative refinement.

 This makes Tater Tot both a small language-model implementation and a case study in how coding agents can compress the distance between concept and working artifact.
 The human role shifts away from raw syntax production and toward architecture, constraint-setting, supervision, interpretation, and experimental design.